-The results obtained with the wind tunnel wall effects appear to indicate a slight forward movement of the pressure distribution over much of the body and consequently shows less agreement with the test data.
+base wake is slightly better near the aft end of the model than the results obtained including the base wake.
+However the pressure distribution obtained with the base wake model plus boundary layer is in better agreement with the test data than the inviscid predictions without the base wake.
+The results obtained with the wind-tunnel wall effects appear to indicate a slight forward movement of the pressure distribution over much of the body and consequently shows less agreement with the test data.
 The experimental pressure distribution shows a more negative peak than the theoretical predictions.
-This indicates that the experimental wind tunnel wall interference effects are more significant than the theoretical predictions.
+This indicates that the experimental wind-tunnel wall interference effects are more significant than the theoretical predictions.

-Figure 45 shows the total drag predictions corresponding to the pressure distributions of figure 44.
+Figure 46 shows the total drag predictions corresponding to the pressure distributions of Fig. 45.
 The drag predictions obtained using the base wake model with and without the boundary layer are close to the experimental result.
-It can be seen that the prediction obtained with the wind tunnel wall effect resulted in a drag significantly lower than the test data.
+It can be seen that the prediction obtained with the wind-tunnel wall effect resulted in a drag significantly lower than the test data.